khonsulabs/bonsaidb/book/src/about/concepts/view.md

 This produces a final value of 4.

-## How does PliantDb make this efficient?
+## How does BonsaiDb make this efficient?

-When saving Documents, PliantDb does not immediately update related views.
+When saving Documents, BonsaiDb does not immediately update related views.
 It instead notes what documents have been updated since the last time the View was indexed.

-When a View is accessed, the queries include an [`AccessPolicy`](https://pliantdb.dev/main/pliantdb/core/connection/enum.AccessPolicy.html).
-If you aren't overriding it, [`UpdateBefore`](https://pliantdb.dev/main/pliantdb/core/connection/enum.AccessPolicy.html#variant.UpdateBefore) is used.
-This means that when the query is evaluated, PliantDb will first check if the index is out of date due to any updated data.
+When a View is accessed, the queries include an [`AccessPolicy`](https://bonsaidb.dev/main/bonsaidb/core/connection/enum.AccessPolicy.html).
+If you aren't overriding it, [`UpdateBefore`](https://bonsaidb.dev/main/bonsaidb/core/connection/enum.AccessPolicy.html#variant.UpdateBefore) is used.
+This means that when the query is evaluated, BonsaiDb will first check if the index is out of date due to any updated data.
 If it is, it will update the View before evaluating the query.

-If you're wanting to get results quickly and are willing to accept data that might not be updated, the access policies [`UpdateAfter`](https://pliantdb.dev/main/pliantdb/core/connection/enum.AccessPolicy.html#variant.UpdateAfter) and [`NoUpdate`](https://pliantdb.dev/main/pliantdb/core/connection/enum.AccessPolicy.html#variant.NoUpdate) can be used depending on your needs.
+If you're wanting to get results quickly and are willing to accept data that might not be updated, the access policies [`UpdateAfter`](https://bonsaidb.dev/main/bonsaidb/core/connection/enum.AccessPolicy.html#variant.UpdateAfter) and [`NoUpdate`](https://bonsaidb.dev/main/bonsaidb/core/connection/enum.AccessPolicy.html#variant.NoUpdate) can be used depending on your needs.

-If multiple simulataneous queries are being evaluted for the same View and the View is outdated, PliantDb ensures that only a single view indexer will execute while both queries wait for it to complete.
+If multiple simulataneous queries are being evaluted for the same View and the View is outdated, BonsaiDb ensures that only a single view indexer will execute while both queries wait for it to complete.

 ## Using arbitrary types as a View Key

 In our previous example, we used `String` for the Key type.
 The reason is important: Keys must be sortable by [our underlying storage engine](http://sled.rs/), which means special care must be taken.
 Most serialization types do not guarantee binary sort order.
-Instead, PliantDb exposes the [`Key`][key] trait.
-On that documentation page, you can see that PliantDb implements `Key` for many built-in types.
+Instead, BonsaiDb exposes the [`Key`][key] trait.
+On that documentation page, you can see that BonsaiDb implements `Key` for many built-in types.

 ### Using an enum as a View Key